A combinatorial statistic for labeled threshold graphs: Threshold permutations

 \begin{lemma} Pairs of the form $(b,\pi)$ where $b$ is a number in $[n]$ and $\pi$ is a normal permutation on $[n-1]$ with $j$ odd cycles are in bijection with normal permutations on $[n]$ with $j$ odd cycles that are not threshold permutations. \end{lemma} \begin{proof} For any such pair $(b,\pi)$, we will call $b$ the special number and consider $\pi$ as a normal permutation on $[n] \setminus \{b\}$ using the order-preserving bijection from $[n-1]$ to $[n] \setminus \{b\}$.

 We now match a given such pair with some normal permutation of size $n$ with $j$ odd cycles.
 Let the special number of the given pair be $b$ and the first number in the normal permutation on $[n] \setminus \{b\}$ be $a_1$.
-We now consider several cases: \begin{enumerate} \item If $b < a_1$ and $b \neq 1$, we match the normal permutation of size $n$ which is obtained by inserting $b$ before $a_1$, assigning it the same sign as $a_1$, and then assigning $a_1$ a $+$ve sign.
-That is, if the normal permutation of size $n-1$ is we match the normal permutation of size $n$ given by This normal permutation also has $j$ odd cycles since $b \neq 1$ and the number of $-$ve signs in each compartment remains unchanged. \item If $b > a_1$, we match the normal permutation of size $n$ which is obtained by inserting $b$ before $a_1$, assigning it the opposite sign as $a_1$, and then assigning $a_1$ a $-$ve sign.
-That is, if the normal permutation of size $n-1$ is we match the normal permutation of size $n$ given by This normal permutation also has $j$ odd cycles since the parity of the number of $-$ve signs in the first compartment remains the same and other compartments do not change. \item If $b=1$, we insert $\overset{+}{1}$ at the beginning of the normal permutation of size $n-1$.
-That is, if the normal permutation of size $n-1$ is we match the normal permutation of size $n$ given by This normal permutation also has $j$ odd cycles since we have just a compartment containing only $\overset{+}{1}$. \end{enumerate}
+We now consider several cases: \begin{enumerate} \item If $b > a_1$, we match the normal permutation of size $n$ which is obtained by inserting $b$ before $a_1$, assigning it the opposite sign as $a_1$, and then assigning $a_1$ a $-$ sign.
+That is, if the normal permutation of size $n-1$ is then we match this the normal permutation of size $n$ given by This normal permutation also has $j$ odd cycles since the parity of the number of $-$ signs in the first compartment remains the same and other compartments do not change. \item If $b < a_1$ and $b \neq 1$, we match the normal permutation of size $n$ which is obtained by inserting $b$ before $a_1$, assigning it the same sign as $a_1$, and then assigning $a_1$ a $+$ sign.
+That is, if the normal permutation of size $n-1$ is then we match this with the normal permutation of size $n$ given by This normal permutation also has $j$ odd cycles since $b \neq 1$ and the number of $-$ signs in each compartment remains unchanged. \item If $b=1$, we insert $\overset{+}{1}$ at the beginning of the normal permutation of size $n-1$.
+That is, if the normal permutation of size $n-1$ is then we match this with the normal permutation of size $n$ given by This normal permutation also has $j$ odd cycles since we have just a compartment containing only $\overset{+}{1}$. \end{enumerate}

 \begin{example} The pair having special number $3$ and normal permutation of size $6$ given by

 is matched with the normal permutation of size $7$ given by It can be checked that both have $1$ odd cycle. \end{example}